-If you’ve just gotten braces put on, your oral hygiene routine is about to change.
+If you’ve just had braces put on, your oral hygiene routine is about to change.
 Don’t worry, though.
 It’s all for the better as plaque is much easier to reach on and between teeth after they’re straightened.
-As for the here and now, our Grand Rapids orthodontist has some useful tips when it comes to brushing and flossing.
+As for the here and now, our Grand Rapids, MI, orthodontists have some useful tips when it comes to brushing and flossing.

 Here’s what you need to know about oral care while wearing braces and how you can keep your smile clean.